readbeyond/aeneas/wiki/INSTALL.md

 #### Manual Procedure Step 4: Install Miniconda (Python 2.7.x)

 **Python** is the programming language that **aeneas** is written in, popular for writing scientific applications.
-**Miniconda** is a package manager which will make it easier to install Python and the required Python modules.
+**Miniconda** is a package manager which will make it easier to install Python and the required Python packages.

 1. Go to [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html) .
 2. Download the Python 2.7.x release of Miniconda for Windows, either 64-bit or 32-bit depending on your system.